IBM/ibm-satellite-storage/config-templates/ibm/ess/1.1/README.md

 - **Multiple volume access modes** Create volumes with ReadWriteMany (RWX) and ReadWriteOnce (RWO) access modes.

 ## Limitations
-The IBM Spectrum Scale management API (GUI) should **NOT** be installed on node managed by Satellite.
+**Note**: Do not install the IBM Spectrum Scale management API GUI on worker nodes that are managed by Satellite.

 ## Prerequisites